-Life After Gunship - Col. Parkinson was assigned as the Director of the Defense Navigation Satellite System (DNSS) in November of 1972. - Dr. Getting in his book recounts that he was present during the first meeting between Gen. Schultz and Col. Parkinson. he was instructed to; develop one concept from the three existing concepts.
-Brad has a different take of events from that same period of time "I initially spent perhaps three or four months digging deeply into the three existing concepts, technology, advantages and disadvantages.
+His second was as the Director of the Defense Navigation Satellite System (DNSS) in November of 1972.

+Dr. Getting in his book recounts that he was present during the first meeting between Gen. Schultz and Col. Parkinson. he was instructed to; develop one concept from the three existing concepts.

+Brad has a different take of events from that same period of time

+"I initially spent perhaps three or four months digging deeply into the three existing concepts, technology, advantages and disadvantages.
 Meanwhile, I was getting enormous pressure from the Air Force, and in particular from the Aerospace Corporation contingent, to support the Air Force's version of 621B.
-By this time I'd already formed an opinion 621B was not the optimum system-that some aspects of the competitors were good features."[1]
+By this time I'd already formed an opinion 621B was not the optimum systemthat some aspects of the competitors were good features."[1]

 [1] Bradford Parkinson, Electrical Engineer, an oral history conducted in 1999 by Michael N. Geselowitz, IEEE History Center, Rutgers University, New Brunswick, NJ, USA.